Custom operators#

 create_sites_for_python_operators.sh -pluginpath /path/to/plugin -zippath /path/to/plugin/assets/linx64.zip

-Assume once again that the name of your plug-in package is custom_plugin
+Assume once again that the name of your plugin package is custom_plugin

 .